Anush008/fastembed-rs/README.md

     "kind of mammal",
 ];

-// Rerank and return the top 2 results let results = model.rerank("what is panda?", documents, Some(2), None);
+// Rerank with the default batch size let results = model.rerank("what is panda?", documents, None);
 println!("Rerank result: {:?}", results);
 ```